What New Car Dealer Fees Should You Pay in 2024?

 All dealers charge some documentation fee; the Doc Fee covers the cost of office personnel doing the paperwork after selling a new or used car.

-Most reputable car dealerships charge anywhere from $50 to $500, and the fee usually is not brought to your attention until you sign the paperwork for your vehicle.
+Most reputable car dealerships charge between $50 and $500, and the fee is usually not disclosed until you sign the paperwork for your vehicle.

-Documentation fees (or doc fees) vary from state to state, and some states have a maximum limit a dealer can charge.
-The lowest average is $75 in New York, with the highest standard in Florida at $670.
+Documentation fees (or doc fees) vary from state to state, and some states have a maximum limit on what a dealer can charge.
+However, 40 states do not have a cap on what dealers can charge, and we have seen some dealers in those states charge as much as $1250+.

 More about Doc Fees:

-• Aonal fees and other charges are very sketchy because you’ve done your homework and negotiated the best possible deal.
+• Additional fees and other charges are sketchy because you’ve done your homework and negotiated the best possible deal.
 Then, when you sign your paperwork, there’s a higher price than agreed upon.

 • A doc fee of $500 can raise your monthly payment by approximately $10 a month, depending on your loan term and interest rate.